IOTechSystems/xrt-examples/AzureSphere/README.md

 2. Create a new Project.
 Search for the "azure sphere" template, then select "Azure Sphere Blink"

-3. In the generated project directory from this directory:
+3. In the generated project directory from this example:

 * Copy the config directory
 * Overwrite CMakeLists.txt, app_manifest.json and main.c